Don Wilson (kickboxer): Kickboxing

-In July 1977, Wilson defeated Howard Hayden.
+In July 1977, Wilson defeated Howard Hayden by decision.
 A report of the match in Official Karate Magazine said, "Don Wilson's showboat tactics have seen him through a couple of fights, but the Flash won't last long when the going gets tough."
-Wilson said he was hugely insulted; a few people began to refer to him as Don "The Flash" Wilson, which annoyed him.
-He said this inspired him to prove something: "I got serious."
+Wilson said he was insulted and a few people called him Don "The Flash" Wilson after the article.
+He said that inspired him to prove something: "I got serious."